ADanielGhost/ADanielGhost/README.md

 I'm programming in _Java, C#, SQL, PL/SQL and MatLab_.
 Now I'm learning _Spring Framework_.

 One of my biggest projects was _ARACE Method - a method for verbal decision analysis_.
-I've developed console project that can help you make decisions with big amount of criteria and alternatives.
+I've developed java console project that can help you make decisions with big amount of criteria and alternatives.
 In the future I'm planning finalize its functionality.